 Introduction to methods for teaching English to speakers of other languages.
 Historical perspective and current trends are presented.
-Specific language skills are addressed, along with assessment methods and selection of teaching materials.
+Specific language skills are addressed, along with assessment methods, and selection of teaching materials.
+Attention will be placed on sensitivity to cultural diversity and the role it plays in teaching English Language Learners.
 Observation of ESL classroom activities is required.
-Alternate fall semesters.

 Prerequisites: EN 101, EN 102.